-By Brit Bennett, A story about two twins living divergent lives
+Book review and synopsis for The Vanishing Half by Brit Bennett, a story about two twins living divergent lives.

 The Vanishing Half by Brit Bennett was on a lot of lists for highly anticipated books for 2020, but now it’s been picked up for an HBO limited series in a 7-figure deal.
 I really enjoyed this book, and I think it would be so fantastic as a television series, so I’m looking forward to when that happens.
 But I think this book is worth reading before then!

 I was surprised how quickly I found myself drawn into this story.
 Bennett’s writing is straightforward, but descriptive in the right places.
 There’s not a lot of filler, which I generally prefer, and the plot moves forward at a pretty steady clip.
 I more or less read it straight through, with some breaks to run errands, eat and walk my dog.

 It was also an unexpectedly effortless read, considering the somewhat heavy topics in the book.
 I knew based on the reviews that it would likely be a book with good insights on race, but I was surprised how much I enjoyed the story even apart from that.
 It’s a multilayered story about identity, family and the secrets we keep.

 In the course of the story, the Vanishing Half ties in a number of characters with contrasting experiences.
 Jude’s story is that of a dark-skinned young woman coming of age and discovering her identity.
 Stella is a light-skinned Black woman passing as white, and Desiree is a light-skinned Black woman who chooses to maintain her Black identity.
 Kennedy grows up believing she is entirely white.
 And Reese is transgender, while Barry dresses in drag just a few nights a month.